Skip to main content

 Framework of foundational public health responsibilities

-• Capabilities represent the foundation: Using the metaphor of a house, all houses need a strong foundation for the rest of the house to function properly.
-All of public health’s work is undergirded by a strong foundation, built of these capabilities, across all areas of work.
+Capabilities are the cross-cutting skills and abilities that make up the foundation for all public health work.
+If we use the metaphor of a house, capabilities can represent the house's foundation.
+All houses need a strong foundation for the rest of the house to function properly.
+The house's utilities are connected to the foundation and run through all rooms of the house.
+Similarly, all of public health’s work is undergirded by a strong foundation built of these capabilities; they enhance and strengthen all parts of public health work, whether foundational or community-specific.

-• Community-specific services represent the unique needs and decisions of each homeowner for their individual houses, like furniture, paint color, fixtures, etc. They are still very important, but are not the same in every house.
+Community-specific priorities are the programs and services that governmental public health agencies provide beyond foundational responsibilities, according to local need, desire, and opportunity.
+They could be represented by the unique needs and decisions of each homeowner for their individual houses, like furniture, paint color, fixtures, etc. They are still very important, but are not the same in every house.
 Similarly, health departments will provide additional services and may require more capacity in different areas to best serve their communities.
-For examples of what this might look like, go to p.
+For examples of what community-specific priorities might look like, go to p.
 3 of A new framework for governmental public health in Minnesota (PDF).

 What does this framework do?